 kidney disease (or if you are on dialysis);

 heart disease or congestive heart failure;

-Do not use Zestoretic if you are pregnant.
-If you become pregnant, stop taking this medicine and tell your doctor right away.
+Do not use if you are pregnant.
+Stop using the medicine and tell your doctor right away if you become pregnant.
 Lisinopril can cause injury or death to the unborn baby if you take the medicine during your second or third trimester.

 How should I take Zestoretic?

 Take Zestoretic exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.

 Call your doctor if you have ongoing vomiting or diarrhea, or if you are sweating more than usual.
 You can easily become dehydrated while taking this medicine.
 This can lead to very low blood pressure, electrolyte disorders, or kidney failure.